DEVA8459/Nmaste-React/lec 6/Session 6 Theory.md

   - Reusable Code
   - Resilience

+  **so basically**
+    * Imagine you have a big Lego castle to build.
+Instead of trying to build it all at once, you split it into smaller pieces, like towers, walls, and gates.
+Each piece does its own job, but they all work together to make the whole castle.

+    * That's kind of like microservices! **Instead of one big program doing everything, you have lots of smaller programs (or services) that each do one thing really well**.
+They work together like puzzle pieces to make a bigger program.

 ## Q: What is `Monolith architecture`?
-A: A `Monolith architecture` is a traditional model of a software program, which is built as a unified unit that is self-contained and independent from other applications.
+A: A `Monolith architecture`(opposite to micro services) is a traditional model of a software program, which is built as a unified unit that is self-contained and independent from other applications.
 A monolithic architecture is a singular, large computing network with one code base that couples all of the business concerns together.
 To make a change to this sort of application requires updating the entire stack by accessing the code base and building and deploying an updated version of the service-side interface.
 This makes updates restrictive and time-consuming. means we are not dividing software into small, well-defined modules, we use every services like, database, server or a UI of the application, in one Application file.

 ## Q: What is the difference between `Monolith and Microservice`?